plone/training/theming/theme-package.rst

     css:if-not-content=".userrole-manager"
     />

-or only for not logged-in users:
+Or for only anonymous users:

 .. code-block:: xml